timtoo/gdspawner/README.md

 -----------------------------

 This code was really mostly an investigation of how to do class inheritence with GDScript.
-But then apparently I also needed to dynamically load plugin-like scripts into the scene.
+But then apparently I also needed to dynamically load plugin-like scripts into the scene?

 It all started with `MoveThing.gd` which was meant to be a parent class which could cause any script that `extends` it to have certain movement behaviors.